 Justy Ueki Tylor had his life all planned out: join the military, get a cushy desk job, and then retire with a big fat pension check.
-The perfect plan... until he wandered into a hostage situation and somehow managed to save an admiral!
-Now Tylor - a man who wouldn't know what discipline was if it bit him on the backside - has been made Captain of the space cruiser Soyokaze.
+The perfect plan...until he wandered into a hostage situation and somehow managed to save an Admiral!
+Now Tylor, a man who wouldn't know what discipline was if it bit him in the backside, has been made Captain of the space cruiser Soyokaze!

-The crew of this run-down ship is the craziest rag-tag team of misfits you're ever likely to see, and they're not too fond of their complacent new leader.
-But they'd better learn to work together, because they're about to go head to head with the mighty Raalgon Empire.
-For better or for worse, the Earth's fate has been placed in the hands of a man who's either a total idiot - or an absolute genius!
+The crew of this rundown ship is the craziest, rag-tag team of misfits you're ever likely to see, and they're not too fond of their complacent new leader.
+But they had better learn to work together, because they're about to go head to head with the mighty Raalgon Empire!
+For better or for worse, the Earth's fate has been placed in the hands of a man who's either a total idiot, or an absolute genius...

 I didn't expect to like this series so much.
 The animation is average and of an older anime era, and military/sci-fi anime is always a hit or miss with me.
 But you can't NOT love Captain Tylor.
 As the title says, he's irresponsible... on of my favorite anime music videos has hime singing "Reponsibility, what's that?"
 But he's also a very happy, easy going or care free individual who thinks life should just be fun.
 Though he makes enemies within his own fleet due to his idiotic luck, he manages to win the respect and eventually friendship of many of their foes (I'd say he